 Sterling is a medium-sized town located in the state of Virginia.
 With a population of 32,354 people and 17 constituent neighborhoods, Sterling is the 33rd largest community in Virginia.

 Sterling home prices are not only among the most expensive in Virginia, but Sterling real estate also consistently ranks among the most expensive in America.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Sterling is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Sterling is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Sterling who work in office and administrative support (11.96%), sales jobs (11.17%), and management occupations (9.76%).
+Sterling is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Sterling is a town of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Sterling who work in sales jobs (10.49%), maintenance occupations (9.34%), and computer science and math (8.84%).

 Also of interest is that Sterling has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in Sterling is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Vietnamese.